zdravkov/kendo-docs/getting-started/framework/globalization/numberformatting.md

     **Note**: '%' symbol is interpreted as a format specifier in the format string.
 If you need to prevent this, you will need to precede the '%' symbol with a double backslash - 'kendo.toString(12, "# \\\%")' -> 12 % (en-us).

+- "$" - currency placeholder

+    Specifies that the number should be formatted using the currency culture settings.
+The "$" symbol is replaced with the localized currency symbol.

+    **Note**: '$' symbol is interpreted as a format specifier in the format string.
+If you need to prevent this, you will need to precede the '$' symbol with a double backslash - 'kendo.toString(12, "# \\\$")' -> 12 $ (en-us).

 - "e" - exponential notation

     `kendo.toString(0.45678, "e0")` -> 5e-1